-The two girls gushed as the projections on either side animated their illusory simulacrums, joined by Gwen's familiars.
+The two girls gushed as the projections on either side animated their illusory simulacrums, joined by Gwen's Familiars.

 Elvia looked as though time had held her intact and refused to change a thing.
 Her hair was longer, of course, now reaching her waist, but Gwen's golden girl was as adorable as the day she last saw her in Singapore.

-“Ha!
-Thanks, Evee!
+"Thanks, Evee!
 A lot has happened."
-Seeing that Elvia was in good health herself, Gwen felt as though an anxious weight had lifted from her chest.
-"How's school in England?
+Seeing that Elvia was in good health herself, Gwen felt an anxious weight lifted from her chest.
+"How's the school in England?
 Are you making friends?"

 "I am doing well."
 Elvia giggled.
 "Though there are too many classes.
-I've got Biology, Magitech, Clerical Studies, Pharmacology, it’s endless!"
+I've got Biology, Magitech, Clerical Studies, Pharmacology.
+It's endless!"

 As she spoke, a little green sprite popped up on Elvia's shoulder and waved at the projection crystal.

 "Is that Kee-kee?"
 Gwen pointed just past her ear.